 Pennsylvania State University

-Produced by Pennsylvania State University, this instructional video series available for free viewing through Annenberg Learner may also be purchased in DVD or download format, along with coordinating books and guides.
-This 8-hour series is appropriate for high school students and adults.
-Out of the Past examines how societies work and change, making connections between the past and present.
+- Out of the Past is an instructional video series available for free viewing through Annenberg Learner along with coordinating books and guides.
+This 8-hour series examines how societies work and change, making connections between the past and present.

-This lecture series is presented in audio podcasts through iTunes.
-Hannibal presents first-hand experience in the attempt to use archaeology to find Hannibal's exact route through the Alps.
+- Hannibal is a lecture series presented in audio podcasts through iTunes.
+It guides listeners through first-hand experience of the attempt to use archaeology to find Hannibal's exact route through the Alps.

 University of California - Irvine

-Learners may access literary accounts and the archaeology of ancient Greece to examine their religion from the Bronze Age through the Hellenistic era.
+- Religion and Law in Ancient Greece includes literary accounts and the archaeology of ancient Greece, examining their religion from the Bronze Age through the Hellenistic era.
 Free online course materials are limited to a list of related links and several PowerPoint presentations, some of which only display images.
 Nonregistered use of the free course materials doesn't lead to credit; however, UC - Irvine does offer this course for credit through its extension program without requiring formal admission.

-Students may download the pages for this course as well as view video and audio elements through YouTube and iTunes.
-Architectural developments are highlighted in Roman Architecture, along with urban planning, monuments and murals.
+- Roman Architecture highlights Roman architectural developments along with urban planning, monuments and murals.
 Students have access to many images from the presenter's personal collection.